Wealth tax: Effect on investment

+Saez and Zucman are two economists that worked on the "Ultra-Millionaire Tax" proposed by Senator Elizabeth Warren.
+In their paper, "Progressive Wealth Taxation", they assert that a potential wealth tax in the United States needs necessary parameters to limit detrimental effects on investment.

-Saez and Zucman have also argued that a wealth tax with a high threshold, would have the benefit of mainly targeting individuals who have a high degree of liquid assets, circumventing the liquidity problem of small and medium sized businesses and less wealthy individuals.
-Moreover, they argue that such a tax would not necessarily reduce innovation since innovation is mostly done by young people who have not acquired a big fortune yet.
+Second, low exemption thresholds caused liquidity problems for some individuals at the lower end of the wealth-tax thresholds.
+Third, they contend European wealth taxes need modernization and improved methods for systematic information gathering.
+Saez and Zucman have also argued that a wealth tax with a high threshold would primarily target individuals with substantial liquid assets, thereby circumventing the liquidity problem for small- and medium-sized businesses and less-wealthy individuals.
+Moreover, they argue that such a tax would not necessarily reduce innovation, since innovation is largely driven by young people who have not yet amassed large fortunes.
 This must be seen in the context that most of the wealthiest people in the US are older than average.
-Additionally, they argue that large established businesses use some of their wealth to retain market power, reducing innovation and competition.
-Therefore, a wealth tax with a high tax payable threshold could potentially increase innovation.
+Additionally, they argue that large, established businesses use some of their wealth to maintain market power, thereby reducing innovation and competition.

+A wealth tax with a high tax payable threshold could potentially increase innovation.
 Further proponents for a wealth tax claim it could have positive effects on investment in the United States.
 Some extremely wealthy people use their assets in unproductive ways.
 For example, an entrepreneur could generate much higher returns (though could conversely lose much more capital operating on leverage) than a wealthy individual with a conservative investment such as United States Treasury Bonds.

-A wealth tax could lead to negative effects on investment, saving, and economic growth.
+A wealth tax could have adverse effects on investment, saving, and economic growth.
 In the article, "Economic effects of wealth taxation," Kyle Pomerleau states, "A wealth tax, even levied at an apparently low annual rate, places a significant burden on saving."
 The degree of this impact on savings and investments is reliant on the openness of the United States economy.
-A wealth tax would shrink national saving and increase foreign ownership of assets.
+A wealth tax would shrink national savings and increase foreign ownership of assets.
 The potential decrease in national savings leads to a decrease in capital stock.
-An estimate from the Penn Wharton Budget Model indicates that if the revenue from the wealth tax proposed by Elizabeth Warren were used to finance non-productive government spending, GDP would decrease by 2.1 percent by 2050, capital stock would decrease by 6.5 percent, and wages would decrease by 2.3 percent.
+An estimate from the Penn Wharton Budget Model indicates that if the revenue from the wealth tax proposed by Elizabeth Warren were used to finance non-productive government spending, GDP would decrease by 2.1 percent by 2050, capital stock by 6.5 percent, and wages by 2.3 percent.
 Some opponents also point out that redistribution through a wealth tax is an inherently counterintuitive way to foster economic growth.
-Richard Epstein, a senior fellow at the Hoover Institution, contents, "The classical liberal approach wants to simplify taxation and reduce regulation to spur growth.
-Plain old growth is a much better social tonic that the toxic Warren Wealth Tax."
+Richard Epstein, a senior fellow at the Hoover Institution, contends, "The classical liberal approach wants to simplify taxation and reduce regulation to spur growth.
+Plain old growth is a much better social tonic than the toxic Warren Wealth Tax."